Catalog

 This is a general physics course which uses calculus extensively.
 The course content is similar to that of PHYSICS 135-1,2,3 but is more advanced and intended for ISP students.
 (Physics majors may take PHYSICS 125-1,2,3 with permission of the department.)
 There are three lectures, one discussion, and one two-hour laboratory per week.
 A concurrent advanced calculus course (MATH 291-1,2,3) is offered by the mathematics department.
 Prerequisite: first-year standing in ISP or consent of the department and concurrent enrollment in 126-1,2,3.

-PHYSICS 126-1,2,3 General Physics Laboratory for ISP (0.34 units each)
+PHYSICS 126-1,2,3 Fundamentals of Physics Laboratory (0.34 units each)

-Introductory physics laboratory for students taking 125-1,2,3.
+Introductory physics laboratory for students taking 125-1,2,3 and 140-1,2,3.
 Concurrent registration required.

-PHYSICS 130-1,2,3 College Physics (see also Physics Workshops)
+PHYSICS 130-1 College Physics

-PHYSICS 135-1,2,3 General Physics (see also Physics Workshops)
+PHYSICS 135-1 General Physics

 PHYSICS 136-1,2,3 General Physics Laboratory (0.34 units each)